SujiGali/ModQuickSort/README.txt

 INTRODUCTION
 This application demonstrates Quick sort in a modified version such that it switches to the Insertion Sort when a subfile has <= M elements instead of recursively calling itself in order to improve the performance.

-CONTENTS OF ZIP FILE
-1.README.txt- instructions about the files attached 2.Report.pdf- complete information regarding the program describing the empirical evaluation process and answers to the questions asked.
-3.ModQuickSort.rar- this consists of all the program files 4.ModQuickSort.java- this is just the java file with the required program

 ABOUT THE PROGRAM
 The program is mainly considered with sorting an array of 60000 natural numbers with the range of values in array depending on k=10,100,1000,10000,100000,1000000.
 The program logic is a combination of quick sort and insertion sort mechanisms.